chrs-hoc/chrs-hoc.github.io/README.md

 </details>

 <details>

 <summary>SDR Software</summary>

-  In addition to the OEM software - SDR Uno and FDM SW2 - for the above hardware, we also have [HDSDR](https://www.hdsdr.de/) and [SDRConsole](https://www.sdr-radio.com/console) installed on the SDR Demo PC
+On the SDR Demo PC, in addition to the OEM software for the aforementioned devices, we also have [HDSDR](https://www.hdsdr.de/) and [SDRConsole](https://www.sdr-radio.com/console) installed.

 </details>

 <details>